-- Understand and explain the strategic marketing planning process - Develop, discuss and know the purpose, content and responsibilities of the annual marketing plan.
+- Understand and explain the strategic marketing planning process - Market Assessment and its important - Develop, discuss and know the purpose, content and responsibilities of the annual marketing plan.

-3.1 THE STRATEGIC MARKETINGPLANNINGPROCESS
+3.1 THE STRATEGIC MARKETING PLANNING PROCESS

 Strategic marketing planning is a five-step process that assesses current performance; establishes specific marketing objectives; determines positioning and differential advantage; selects target markets and measures market demand, and designs strategic marketing mix.
 With the plans in place, the marketing programmes are implemented, while the results are monitored.
 If the Plans work well, the feedback provides the good news.
 However, if the marketing programme does not meet expectations, the feedback mechanism helps marketers adjust the processes.
 You should realize that strategic marketing planning is a controlling process, not a one-time event.
 Therefore, continuous monitoring and feedback is the surest way to stay in touch with dynamic market conditions.